superepicstudios/deno-logger/README.md

 ### Categories

-Loggers can also be created with a `category` to help organize your console output:
+Loggers can be created with a `category` to help organize your console output:

 ```ts
 import { Logger } from "@superepic/logger"